Fire and rescue services

 Full travel advice: Local contacts

-Pay attention to your belongings at:
+Pay particular attention to your belongings at:

 Criminals target cruise ship passengers at the terminals.
-Pay attention to your personal belongings when leaving cruise ships or transferring to buses and local transport.
+Pay attention to your belongings when leaving cruise ships or transferring to buses and local transport.

 To keep your valuables safe: